 Vietnamese cuisine is rich and different at each region, reflecting the typical life stay of the local people.
 You can find it in the way of using spices, and in the habits of eating.
 Many tourists rated Vietnamese food that becomes the top food in the world.
 Now we will learn more about the culinary art of Vietnamese food.

 1. The process of cooking

 Use mainly rice, vegetable, fish sauce, and herbs to cook.

 Vietnamese culinary originates from the agriculture.
 The rice is commonly used in the menu of the Vietnamese people.
-Most of the Vietnamese dishes are made from rice, vegetables, and fruits.
+Most of the dishes in Vietnam are made from rice, Vietnamese vegetables, and fruits.
 Thus, they are low in fat, and good for health.